JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
-                      Learn how compiler validates the Composable tree and generates metadata by tweaking the IR in order to enable runtime features and optimizations.
-We also introduce positional memorization and the process of composition and recomposition, the Composition (in memory node tree), the list of changes, the slot table, how changes are applied, the applier, how to feed nodes to the tree, internals of setContent call, and more.
-Introduce subcomposition and Composition trees and explain what they are used for.
+                      ⚙️ How compiler validates the tree and rewrites Composable functions to enable runtime features and optimizations.
+Positional memorization, the process of composition / recomposition, how the node tree is represented in memory, the emitted list of changes, the slot table, how changes are applied, the applier, how to feed nodes to the tree, internals of setContent call, and more.
+Subcomposition and Composition trees, and what they are used for.
 The exercise for this stage is to use subcomposition via vectors and BoxWithConstraints.
-The latter can be used to teach how to depend on measure and layout phase values to achieve conditional composition.
                     </p>
                 </figure>
               </li>